OFS/opae-sdk/doc/opae-c++/opaecxx.md

 The OPAE C++ API will use the C++ 11 standard library and make use of its features whenever practical.
 Furthermore, the OPAE C++ API is designed to require as few as possible any other third party libraries/dependencies.

 ### Error Handling
 The OPAE C++ API is designed to throw exceptions when appropriate.
-The stucture of OPAE C++ exceptions will be similar to the error codes in the OPAE C API.
+The structure of OPAE C++ exceptions will be similar to the error codes in the OPAE C API.
 This gives users of the API more freedom on error handling while providing better debug information in cases of failure.

 ### Coding Style
 _TODO_

-## Fundemental Types
+## Fundamental Types
 Basic types for the OPAE C++ API are found in the `opae.fpga.types` namespace.
 They serve as an adapter layer between the OPAE-C API and the OPAE-C++ layer.
 Aside from providing a C++ binding to the C fundemental types, these types also